What is cerebral palsy (CP)?

-You and your family and friends can help your child reach his or her highest potential.
-And build self-esteem by helping your child learn to do things by himself or herself.
+You and your family and friends can help your child reach their highest potential.
+Build self-esteem by helping your child learn to do things without help.

 Medicines can help control some of the symptoms of CP.
 They can also prevent or minimize problems caused by CP and treat other medical conditions related to CP.

-Muscle relaxants are the most common medicines used for people who have CP.
-These are called antispasmodics.
+Treatments for muscle spasms are the most common medicines used for people who have CP.
+Some are called antispasmodics.
 They can help relax tight muscles and reduce muscle spasms.
-Most muscle relaxants are taken by mouth.
+Most are taken by mouth.
 Some are injected directly into stiff or spastic muscles.
-These medicines include baclofen, botulinum toxin, and diazepam.
+These medicines include baclofen, diazepam and botulinum toxin.

 Anticonvulsants help prevent or control seizures.
 These medicines include lamotrigine and oxcarbazepine.